iotaledger/wasp/contracts/rust/wasmlib/docs/Transfers.md

     }
 }

-// Finally, we log the fact that we have successfully completed execution
-// of the 'divide' Func in the host log. ctx.log("dividend.divide ok");
+// Log successful completion of the 'divide' Func in the host log. ctx.log("dividend.divide ok");
 ```